 An address can be composed of an identifier preceded by one or more locators; the locators are processed in sequence, and each identifies the context within which the next part of the address will be interpreted.
 Examples of locators are the address of a gateway and the identifier of equipment that hosts a service.
 This allows addresses that have local scope to be used in global contexts.

-The flow labels in IT packet headers are local to each link, and can be tailored to the requirements of different kinds of link, for instance by using a larger field on links that are expected to carry a larger number of flows.
-A group of IT flows can be routed through a core network as a single flow by simply adding another header, in a similar way to an MPLS “push” operation.
+The flow labels in basic service packet headers are local to each link, and can be tailored to the requirements of different kinds of link, for instance by using a larger field on links that are expected to carry a larger number of flows.
+A group of basic service flows can be routed through a core network as a single flow by simply adding another header, in a similar way to an MPLS “push” operation.

 A “physical link” is a connection on which frames are tightly phase-aligned as described in 3.4.2.